openhab/openhab-docs/_addons_bindings/zigbee/org.openhab.binding.zigbee/README.md

 | _4 Weeks_    | `2419200`   |
 | _7 Weeks_    | `4233600`   |

 Note that this value should be given as a number in the configuration file, without quotes.
 Also note that, technically, you are not bound to using the values from the table.
-But if you use an arbitrary number of seconds, not corresponding to one of the predefined periods, it might not be possible to display the configured value correctly in PaperUI.
+But if you use an arbitrary number of seconds, not corresponding to one of the predefined periods, it might not be possible to display the configured value correctly in the UI.

 ##### Concentrator Type (zigbee_concentrator)